domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 It represents the default value of the constants, which is used if the value is not defined with the [`dictionary_values`](#dictionary_values) key in the problem file.

 Using dictionaries are not recommended when tables can be used instead.

+### state_functions

+`state_functions` is optional, and the value is a list of maps describing a state function.
+A state function is defined by an expression and can be accessed from expressions just as a state variable.
+Each map has the following keys:

+- `name`
+- `type`
+- `expression`

+`name` is required, and the value is a string describing the name of the state function.
+`type` is required, and the value is either of `set`, `element`, `integer`, `continuous`, or `bool`.
+It represents the type of the state function.

+`expression` is required, and the value is a string describing an expression defining the state function.
+For the syntax of an expression, see [the expression guide](./expression-guide.md).
+The type of the expression must match `type`.

 ### constraints